 On this page

-If you want to lay cables and pipelines (including associated equipment) in public land within a Dutch municipality, you need a permit.
-You can obtain this permit from your local municipal authority.
+You can apply for a permit to your local municipal authority.
 With your permit application, you must enclose land registry details and details about the pipelines or cables.

 Laying cables and pipelines in a provincial road or waterway

-If you want to lay cables and pipelines in or under a provincial road or waterway, you may need an authorization or permit from the provincial authorities.
+If you want to lay cables and pipelines in, around or under a provincial road or waterway, you may need an authorization or permit from the provincial authorities.
 For more information, please contact your provincial authorities.

 Duty to report changes

 If there are any changes made in or to a pipeline, such as leakage, damage or transport changes, you must report these changes to the Human Environment and Transport Inspectorate (Inspectie Leefomgeving en Transport or ILT).
-Any unusual incidents that urgently need to be attended, must be reported by telephone straight away.
+Any unusual incidents that urgently need to be attended, must be reported by telephone straight away, to number +31 88 489 00 00.

 Compensation for rerouting

 If you, as cable and pipe manager, suffer damage because of cables and pipes being rerouted by the government, you may be entitled to compensation.
-This refers to rerouting because of changes in the infrastructure in the Minister of Infrastructure and the Environment's management area.
+This applies to rerouting because of changes in the infrastructure in the management area of the Minister of Infrastructure and the Environment.

 Online application procedure via Message Box